 Certain of the underwriters and their affiliates have provided in the past to us and our affiliates and may provide from time to time in the future certain commercial banking, financial advisory, investment banking and other services for us and such affiliates in the ordinary course of their business, for which they have received and may continue to receive customary fees and commissions.
 In particular, we are party to a \$33.0 million standby letter of credit with J.P.
-Morgan Chase Bank, N.A., as terms of collateral that were required by one of our contract manufacturing organizations, which expires on December 31, 2020.
-In addition, from time to time, certain of the underwriters and their affiliates may effect transactions for their own account or the account of customers, and hold on behalf of themselves or their customers, long or short positions in our debt or equity securities or loans, and may do so in the future.
+Morgan Chase Bank, N.A., as terms of collateral that were required by one of our contract manufacturing organizations.
+The letter of credit was set to expire on December 31, 2020 but automatically extended to December 31, 2021 when we did not terminate the agreement 90 days prior to the original expiration date.
+In addition, we have also granted J.P.
+Morgan Securities LLC a right to participate in any future public or private offering of securities by us, subject to certain limitations.
+Further, from time to time, certain of the underwriters and their affiliates may effect transactions for their own account or the account of customers, and hold on behalf of themselves or their customers, long or short positions in our debt or equity securities or loans, and may do so in the future.